Robert of Knaresborough

-Robert of Knaresborough (St. Robert, born Robert Flower, 24 September 1218) was a British hermit who lived in a cave by the River Nidd, Knaresborough, North Yorkshire.
-His feast day is on the 24th of September.
+Robert of Knaresborough (St Robert, born Robert Flower, c.
+1160 – 24 September 1218) was a British hermit and saint who lived in a cave by the river Nidd at Knaresborough, North Yorkshire.
+Though not formally canonised, he is celebrated as a saint through popular acclaim in both the Anglican and Roman Catholic traditions, his feast day being the 24th of September.
+Robert was born in York to wealthy parents but shunned that life, living instead as a hermit with a strong following and founding a holy order belonging to the Trinitarians in the market town of Knaresborough.
+He is also notable in that, after his death, his body exuded a healing oil, making him a myroblyte saint.

 Life

-He was born Robert Flower (Floure or Fleur), the son of Touk Flower, mayor of York, in York in 1160.
+He was born Robert Flower (Floure or Fleur) in York, the son of Touk Flower, mayor of York, around 1160.

 Very early in his life he became a sub-deacon and a novice at the Cistercian Newminster Abbey, but he stayed there only a few months.

-Seeking a life of solitude, he visited a knight-hermit who lived in a cave by the River Nidd at Knaresborough, hiding from Richard I. On the death of the king, the knight returned home to his family leaving Robert on his own.
-The cave had a small chapel dedicated to St. Giles built around it.
-He continued to live there for some years, until a wealthy widow, Juliana, offered him a cell at St. Hilda's Chapel in nearby Rudfarlington.
+Seeking a life of solitude, he visited a knight-hermit who lived in a cave by the River Nidd at Knaresborough, hiding from King Richard the Lionheart.
+On the death of the king, the knight returned home to his family leaving Robert on his own.
+The cave had a small chapel dedicated to St Giles, the 7th century Greek hermit, built around it.
+He continued to live there for some years, until a wealthy widow, Juliana, offered him a cell at St Hilda's Chapel in nearby Rudfarlington.
 There, he developed a reputation as a wise and holy man who cared for the poor.
 He stayed just a year before his hermitage was destroyed by bandits.
-Robert, dispossessed of his home, lived for a time under the church wall at Spofforth, and then he tried living with the monks at Hedley, near Tadcaster, but he found them far too easygoing for his style of life.
+Robert, dispossessed of his home, lived for a time under the church wall at Spofforth, and then he tried living with the monks at Hedley, near Tadcaster, but he found them too easygoing for his style of life.
 By this time, the area had calmed down and he returned to Rudfarlington.